knpuniversity/drupal-under-the-hood/knpu/event-subscriber-tags.md

 it as a service, and tag it with `twig.extension`.
 This tells Twig, "Yo, I have a Twig Extension here - use it!".

-If you're using tags, then you're probably doing something geeky-cook, hooking into some core part of the system.
+If you're using tags, then you're probably doing something geeky-cool, hooking into some core part of the system.
 And you don't need to know about all the tags.
 You'll Google "how do I register an event subscriber" and see that it uses a tag called `event_subscriber`.
 You just need to understand how they work: that it's your way